 Anyone can complain about a significant inaccuracy which has been published on a general point of fact.
 Where an inaccuracy relates to a specific individual or organisation, IPSO may be able to take forward a complaint from a third party, but will need to consider the position of the party directly affected including:

 Where the complaint relates to another issue or the inaccuracy is not on a general point of fact, IPSO can take forward a complaint from anyone directly affected by the article or journalistic conduct (or an authorised representative).
 We can also take forward complaints from representative groups affected by the alleged breach, where the alleged breach of the Code is significant and there is a public interest in doing so.
-If you are complaining on behalf of a representative group IPSO will ask you to explain:
+If you are complaining on behalf of a representative group IPSO will ask you:

 View IPSO's complaints process and procedures to find out how your complaint will be dealt with and potential outcomes.